niche-tester/playwright-testrail-reporter/README.md

 TESTRAIL_PASSWORD: TestRail API key (Generate one in the 'My Settings page on your TestRail instance)
 TESTRAIL_PROJECT_ID: TestRail project ID where test runs and results will be added
 TESTRAIL_SUITE_ID: The TestRail suite ID associated with the test cases
-TESTRAIL_RUN_NAME: The name of the TestRail test run. (thhe execution time will be appended to this name on when created on TestRail)
+TESTRAIL_RUN_NAME: The name of the TestRail test run. (the execution time will be appended to this name on when created on TestRail)
 ````

 Additionally, you may provide the TESTRAIL_RUN_ID environment variable to use an existing TestRail test run instead of creating a new one.